Music of Puerto Rico: Early music

+Parallel to this, freed blacks would celebrate events like Epiphany by performing with marimbas and timpani, fueling endemic rhythms.
 The African people of the island used drums made of carved hardwood covered with untreated rawhide on one side, commonly made from goatskin.
 A popular word derived from creole to describe this drum was shukbwa, which translates to 'trunk of tree'.
 After the arrival of African slaves, Bomba became the music of the people.